Rokoko/rokoko-studio-live-unreal-engine/README.md

 ## Installation
 Note that this repository is an Unreal Engine project with a custom plugin, as thus you are expected to have Unreal Engine installed.
-Be advised that it recommended that you disable the official plugin on the marketplace before trying to open this specific project, such that the marketplace plugin will not interfere with this one.
+Be advised that it recommended that you disable the official plugin on the marketplace before trying to open this specific project, such that the marketplace version will not interfere with this one.

+Once you have Unreal Engine installed, simply clone this project and open it in Unreal Engine.

+If you wish to simply install the latest release into your _own_ Unreal Engine project, download the Smartsuit.zip fron the release and unzip it into the Plugins folder of your project.

 > [!IMPORTANT]
 > Packaging and distribution of the plugin is reserved for Rokoko and is therefore not discussed on this page.

 ## Usage

+Inside the Plugins folder of the Unreal Engine project you will find the `Smartsuit` folder which is the root of the actual plugin.

 ## Contributing